Are you going after your goals in secret, all by yourself?

 Surround Yourself With Positive People

-In order to reach your goals, you need to surround yourself with positive people and consequently, isolate yourself from negative influencers and that might mean that some of your present company needs to go.
+In order to reach your goals, you need to surround yourself with positive people and consequently, isolate yourself from negative influencers.
+For you, this might mean that some of your present company needs to go.

-When you start inviting positive people into your life, you need to also remove the negative ones or it won’t work.
+When you start inviting positive people into your life, you need to also remove the negative ones or this won’t help you succeed.